ibm-cloud-docs/workload-protection/cspm-implement.md

 Your account will be disabled for CSPM in the selected {{site.data.keyword.sysdigsecure_short}} instance.

-## Integrating your account using the CLI
+## Integrating your account
 {: #cspm-implement-cli}
 {: cli}

-This section describes the steps you need to perform with the CLI and API in order to manually onboard an {{site.data.keyword.cloud_notm}} account into {{site.data.keyword.sysdigsecure_short}} for implementing CSPM.
+This section describes the steps you need to perform with the CLI and API in order to manually onboard an {{site.data.keyword.cloud_notm}} account onto {{site.data.keyword.sysdigsecure_short}} for implementing CSPM.

 You can use the steps described here to also integrate a different {{site.data.keyword.cloud_notm}} account than the one where you have your {{site.data.keyword.sysdigsecure_short}} instance.

 Before you begin:
-- You need to have an {{site.data.keyword.sysdigsecure_short}} instance.
+- You need to have a {{site.data.keyword.sysdigsecure_short}} instance.
 If you don't have one, create one as described in [Provisioning an instance](/docs/workload-protection?topic=workload-protection-provision).
 - Get your {{site.data.keyword.sysdigsecure_short}} CRN.
 You can get this by going to the **Resource list** and clicking the service that you're targeting.
 In the **Details** section, copy the CRN.
 It will be referenced in this section as `workload-protection-instance-crn`.
-- Get your {{site.data.keyword.sysdigsecure_short}} Name.
+- Get your {{site.data.keyword.sysdigsecure_short}} name.
 You can get this by going to the **Resource list** and clicking the service that you're targeting.
 In the Details section, copy the **Name**.
 It will be referenced in this section as `workload-protection-instance-name`.
 - Make sure you have the correct permissions to create trusted profiles, {{site.data.keyword.appconfig_short}} and {{site.data.keyword.sysdigsecure_short}} instances:
   - Account owner.
   - Administrator role on all account management services.